jusporrer/Kalman-TD-Model/README.md

 These two theoretical models can be brought together in the form of the **Kalman-TD Model**.
 This real-time model represent a distribution over weights rather than a point estimate.

 This is consistent with a more normative approach as we can believe that an ideal agent should be able to track its uncertainty using Bayesian Principles and learn about long-term (rather than just immediate) reward.

 # How is the Kalman TD Model Build?
+The Kalman-TD allows the agent to track the entire distribution over discounted future returns by combining the KF and the TD.
+More precisely, the learner represents uncertainty in the form of a posterior distribution over hypotheses given data according to the Bayes’ rule.
+This posterior Gaussian distribution has a mean Wn (weight at time n) and covariance matrix ∑n.
+-	The weight is updated through the Kalman Gain (equivalent of learning rate) and the traditional prediction error delta.
+> `Wn+1 = Wn + Kn*δn`

+-	The covariance matrix is updated through two factors: increasing uncertainty over time due to gaussian random diffusion (represented by tau square) and decreasing uncertainty when observing data (expressed by the term with the Kalman gain).
+> `∑n+1 = ∑n + τ²I - Kn*Xn.transpose*(∑n + τ²I)`

+-	The Kalman Gain is stimulus-specific, dynamic and grows with the uncertainty encoded in the diagonals of the posterior covariance matrix.
+> `Kn = ((∑n + τ²I)*Xn)/(Xn.transpose*(∑n + τ²I)*Xn + σ²r)`

+In sum, the Kalman-TD mainly relies on the KF with the stimulus features being replaced by their discounted time derivate:
+> `Ht = γ * Xt+1 - Xt`

 # How to Test the Superiority of the Kalman TD Model?
 Even though the KF and TD can each explain well some violations of associative learning that the seminal Rescorla-Wagner model cannot account for (i.e. latent inhibition), some instances require the combination of both models to fit the behavioural data.